 (Forthcoming).
 “The person who gains the heart of the people reigns the world”: A history of psychology in China.
 In H. Chiang.
 (Ed.)
 The making of the human sciences in China: Historical and conceptual foundations, Leiden: Brill.

 Gao, Z. and Bischoping, K. (2018).
 The emergence of an elder-blaming discourse in 21st-century China.
 Journal of Cross-Cultural Gerontology, 33(2), 197-215, Special Issue “Elder-care issues in Southeast and East Asia” edited by L. L. Thang & W-J. J. Yeung.

-Gao, Z. (2015).
+(2015).
 Pavlovianism in China: Politics and differentiation across scientific disciplines in the Maoist era.
-History of Science 53 (1), 57-85.
+In H. Chiang (Ed.), Special Issue “Ordering the social: History of the human sciences in modern China”, History of Science, 53 (1), 57-85.

 Keywords: China; history of education; history of psychology; political culture; socialism